Jen-Delarosa/http-servers/README.md

 The multithreaded HTTP server uses a thread pool design to support multiple concurrent client connections.
 A main thread is responsible for accepting new clients and closing client connections.
 Worker threads in the thread pool handle HTTP requests and responses.
 This approach avoids the overhead of repeatedly creating and destroying threads.
 Both servers rely on TCP socket programming for client-server communication.

-## Features:
+## Features

-A multithreaded server that creates a thread pool to handle multiple clients
+- A multithreaded server that creates a thread pool to handle multiple clients

-Direct communication between client and server for a single-threaded server
+- Direct communication between client and server for a single-threaded server

-Supports HTTP requests and responses between clients and the server
+- Supports HTTP requests and responses between clients and the server

-## Skills Developed:
+## Skills Developed

-TCP socket programming in C
+- TCP socket programming in C

-Server-side communication design
+- Server-side communication design

-HTTP requests and response parsing
+- HTTP requests and response parsing

-Signal handling for server termination
+- Signal handling for server termination

-Robust error checking for socket operation, file I/O, and thread management
+- Robust error checking for socket operation, file I/O, and thread management

-## Collaboration:
+## Collaboration

 This project was completed in collaboration with another student.
 Some starter code and helper functions were provided by the course instructors.